AlarconGanoza/sphericalAcoustic/README.md

 ## 5. Usage
 To use the libraries you have to copy both .py files to the work environment and import.

-For example, to generate and plot a random distribution of **L** points on a sphere of radius 8 cm.
+For example, to generate and plot a spherical harmonic in a icosphere distribution of **L** points on a sphere of radius 8 cm.

 ```python
 import sphericalAcoustics as sac